iainquayle/birch/construct.md

 (how this will work exactly will be decided by decisions on function overloading)

 as well, casting will be explicit.

+### reinterpretation

+reinterpretation will be used in the case of passing anonymous types to defined types, and will be done with the as keyword. for it to work, the underlying types must be compatible, and the type being interpretted as must be in scope. thus by the underlying compatibility, it cannot be used to interpret a i32 as a f32, but:
+X = {a: u32}

+c = {a: 1} as X
+is
+c: X = {a: 1}

 ## types